gildoneto/java-projects/docs/section-06-control-flow.md

 A break statement transfers control out of an enclosing statement.
 We've seen the break statement in the switch statement, but it can also be used in a loop.

+## While loops

+- `while`: continue executing code block until the loop expression becomes false.
+- `do while`: always executes at least once, and then continues executing code block until the loop expression becomes false.

+### continue

+The continue statement, in its simplest form, will stop executing the current iteration of a block of code in a loop, and start the next iteration of the loop.